Mission Statement

 Next Generation CAR-T Cells

-For patients confronting relapsed/refractory hematological malignancies, allogeneic hematopoietic cell transplantation (allo-HCT) stands as a promising avenue toward achieving a potential cure.
-Nevertheless, despite its therapeutic potential, relapse and graft-versus-host disease (GVHD), a complication arising from the recognition of host T cells as foreign by donor T cells, continues to contribute significantly to morbidity and mortality.
-Dr. Smith’s prior investigations have shed light on the safety and feasibility of employing chimeric antigen receptor T (CAR-T) cells as a post-allo-HCT therapeutic intervention (Ghosh A, Smith M et. al., Nature Medicine 2017; Smith M et. al., Blood 2018).
+For patients confronting relapsed or refractory hematological malignancies, allogeneic hematopoietic cell transplantation (allo-HCT) represents a promising strategy to potentially achieve a cure.
+Nevertheless, despite its therapeutic potential, the issues of relapse and graft-versus-host disease (GVHD) – a complication arising when donor T cells recognize host tissue as foreign – continue to contribute significantly to morbidity and mortality.
+Dr. Smith’s prior investigations have elucidated the safety and feasibility of employing chimeric antigen receptor (CAR) T cells as a post-allo-HCT therapeutic intervention (Ghosh A, Smith M et al., Nature Medicine 2017; Smith M et al., Blood 2018).

-In this context, our research endeavors are concentrated on the integration of CAR-T cell therapy within the post-transplant setting.
-Through the utilization of genetic engineering techniques to modify T cells and the exploration of innovative CAR-T cell designs, our primary objective is to unravel the intricate mechanisms underlying the safe development of donor-derived therapies.
-By pursuing these avenues, we strive to expand our understanding of CAR-T cell therapy, thereby potentially ameliorating patient outcomes through the mitigation of disease relapse after allo-HCT.
+In this context, our research endeavors concentrate on integrating CAR T cell therapy within the post-transplant setting.
+By utilizing genetic engineering techniques to modify T cells and exploring innovative CAR T cell designs, our primary objective is to unravel the intricate mechanisms underlying the safe development of donor-derived cellular therapies.
+These studies enable us to broaden our understanding of CAR T cell therapy, potentially improving patient outcomes by reducing disease relapse after allo-HCT.

 Credit: Gerardo Sotillo (Llum dimensions)